Skip to main content

 X-Turn-Hook-Signature: PzqzmGtlarsXrz6xRD7WwI74//n+qDkVkJ0bQhrsib4=

 Each webhook has an hmac_digest and hmac_secret set.
-These are used to calculated a signature for the webhook payload.
-Using this signature you can verify that the webhook was indeed received from Turn.
+These are used to calculate a signature for the webhook payload.
+Using this signature you can verify that the webhook was indeed received from Turn.io.

 note